 Preparative separation of individual enniatins from Fusarium tricinctum (Dr. Rosine Suchfort)

-Flash chromatography: in a fume hood you see pumps on the bottom (up to 5 MPa), fraction collector on the top and a column on the right.
+Flash chromatography: in a fume hood you see the pumps (up to 5 MPa), the fraction collector and lower part of a self-filled column.
 The signal of the detector is displayed on a laptop screen.

-TLC is a simple yet very useful method, especially in its preparative version.
-Preparative TLC is often used in our lab in combination with flash chromatography and/or preparative HPLC:
+Preparative TLC is a simple yet very useful method, especially when many samples have to be screened fast.
+Preparative TLC is often used in our lab, too:

 TLC box in a foome hood, with Dr. Yi Kuang preparing samples for loading

 Some plant and fungal metabolites are volatile.
 These compounds are sampled from the gaseous phase and analyzed by GC.
 Directly in the lab we use a GC-FAIMS system which allows us to distinguish among isomers.
-GC-FAIMS is a young method; the choice of software for data processing is therefore limited.
-We developed our own software that works with raw data from the detector, allowing us to optimize the parameters for specific tasks.
-On the following figures you see raw FAIMS data collected by Johannes Ott for fungal VOCs and chromatograms extracted from these data by our software:
+The choice of software for data processing in GC-FAIMS is limited, we therefore use Perl to process raw data and generate chromatograms, as shown below on data collected by Johannes Ott for fungal VOCs:

 Raw histogram of GC-FAIMS with positive ionization (Johannes Ott)